 a.
 Third Year

 i.
 An appointee will be evaluated in the third year according to department or program procedures.
-The Department or Program Personnel Committee (PPC) Chair must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department’s or program’s overall recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year.
-If faculty members eligible to write on the candidate’s behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
+The Department or Program Personnel Committee (PPC) Chair must submit, at a minimum, a consensus letter signed by all faculty eligible to write on behalf of the candidate as indicated by department or program procedures that summarizes (1) the department’s or program’s overall recommendation, positive or negative, and (2) the evidence supporting the recommendation to the designated Associate Dean of the Faculty (faculty affairs) on or before January 15 of the appointee's third year.
+If faculty members eligible to write on the candidate’s behalf disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the designated Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.

 The department or program must present clear and decisive evidence concerning the individual's professional quality and the department's or program’s need for the candidate's particular abilities in its projected programs.

-For tenure-track faculty appointments that are 100 percent in ID programs, the Program Director/PPC Chair must submit, at a minimum, a letter that summarizes (1) the program’s recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
-If faculty members eligible to write on the candidate’s behalf as indicated by program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
+For tenure-track faculty appointments that are 100 percent in ID programs, the Program Director/PPC Chair must submit, at a minimum, a letter that summarizes (1) the program’s recommendation, positive or negative, and (2) the evidence supporting the recommendation to the designated Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
+If faculty members eligible to write on the candidate’s behalf as indicated by program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the designated Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
 The program must also demonstrate need and the candidate's professional quality according to guidelines described for departments in paragraph two above.

-For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, both Department Chairs or Program Directors or PPC Chairs must submit, at a minimum, separate letters that summarize (1) the department’s or program’s recommendation, positive or negative, and (2) the evidence supporting the recommendation to the Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
-If faculty members eligible to write on the candidate’s behalf as indicated by department or program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
+For proportional tenure-track faculty appointments that are shared between two departments, a department and an ID program or two ID programs, both Department Chairs or Program Directors or PPC Chairs must submit, at a minimum, separate letters that summarize (1) the department’s or program’s recommendation, positive or negative, and (2) the evidence supporting the recommendation to the designated Associate Dean of the Faculty (faculty affairs) on or before January 153 of the appointee's third year.
+If faculty members eligible to write on the candidate’s behalf as indicated by department or program procedures disagree with the consensus letter and therefore cannot sign it, faculty members may write an individual letter to the designated Associate Dean of the Faculty (faculty affairs) on or before January 153 with their recommendation and a summary of the supporting evidence for the recommendation.
 The departments and programs sharing the appointment must also demonstrate need and the candidate's professional quality according to guidelines described for departments in paragraph two above.

 ii.
-The Associate Dean of the Faculty (faculty affairs) must, on or before February 15, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual’s service.
-The Associate Dean of the Faculty (faculty affairs) shall base this recommendation on the evidence submitted by the candidate’s department and on the standards of excellence which the Dean maintains for the Faculty as a whole.
+The designated Associate Dean of the Faculty (faculty affairs) must, on or before February 15, recommend to the Dean of the Faculty/Vice President for Academic Affairs either a further three-year contract or termination of the individual’s service.
+The designated Associate Dean of the Faculty (faculty affairs) shall base this recommendation on the evidence submitted by the candidate’s department and on the standards of excellence which the Dean maintains for the Faculty as a whole.

 iii.
-The Associate Dean of the Faculty (faculty affairs) will report reappointment recommendations to ATC on or before February 15.
+The designated Associate Dean of the Faculty (faculty affairs) will report reappointment recommendations to ATC on or before February 15.